aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ### Executing the playbook

-The execution of the playbook should result in following output:
+The execution of the playbook should produce the following output:

 ```shell
 user@ubuntu:~/Documents/git_projects/ansible-avd-examples/single-dc-l3ls$ ansible-playbook playbook.yml